Disclaimer

 "What about the 'they were so scared' theory?"
 Harry asked.

-"It's the closest theory we have, but what on earth could of scared them so much?"
+"It's the closest theory we have, but what on earth could have scared them so much?"
 Chakotay replied.
 Everyone but Tuvok was about to say something.
 "No one say stupid videos of Neelix streaking or Janeway showering!"

-Kathryn looked appalled, "what, that's not very nice.."
+Kathryn looked appalled, "what, that's not very nice."

 Jessie raised her hand a little, "what about a little program where they can see possible offspring of crewmembers, like say Neelix or Janeway."